 We did attempt to visit the Harris and Lewis Smokehouse a second time, for lunch, but it was busy/fully booked and personally, although disappointing for us, I think that’s great.

 Not what you expected me to say?
 Well, we didn’t book in advance and we visited on the off chance, so that’s our fault (if there is fault to be had) but I think it’s brilliant that there is such a buzz around this place and although we were disappointed that we didn’t get to have a meal, we really should take the time to celebrate new success and will know to book in advance next time.

 I think the island has been waiting for somewhere like this and I am glad to see a new business thriving.
-Still, I want to give you an honest opinion, as always, and I could skirt past any negatives and keep this post fluffy and light but there is something that’s niggling at me and it’s something that we experienced.
+Still, I want to give you an honest opinion, as always, and I could skirt past any negatives and keep this post fluffy and light but something is niggling at me and it’s something that we experienced.
 Immediate family members also experienced this and other relatives have since commented on it.

 Customer service.
 Customer service is so important.

 We’re not here to be personal, it’s a new business and we can all appreciate teething problems.
 It would be a stressful time, right?
 I can only imagine.

-The majority of our interactions with the staff were positive, a little slow but again, it’s a new business, it’s a slower pace of life and I think it’s to be expected.
+The majority of our interactions with the staff were friendly and positive, a little slow but again, it’s a new business, it’s a slower pace of life and I think it’s to be expected.
 However, on both occasions, we encountered, directly and indirectly, some rude service.
 Unfortunately, through reading further reviews of the Harris and Lewis Smokehouse online, I see that we are not the only ones to have witnessed or experienced this.